Pascalpedro/Custodia/README.md

     OR

     - You can append the list of the python packages needed inside a requirements.txt file and then install them using `pip install -r requirements.txt` command.
+---
+---
 ### BUILDING THE CODE BLOCKS
+---
 1.  **Set Up Environment Variables**:
-    - Create a `.env` file with the necessary variables in your pjoject root dir.
+    - Create a `.env` file with the necessary variables in your project root dir.

 2.  **Create a basic app.py script**:
     - Using a text editor, create an `app.py` which create a simple web application that returns a JSON response with a greeting message and the current timestamp.